dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-9/creating-an-asset-triggered-by-a-sensor.md

 @asset(
     deps=["taxi_zones", "taxi_trips"]
 )
-def adhoc_request(config: AdhocRequestConfig, database: DuckDBResource):
+def adhoc_request(config: AdhocRequestConfig, database: DuckDBResource) -> None:
     """
       The response to an request made in the `requests` directory.
       See `requests/README.md` for more information.